-Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and might turn out to be a steal for Seattle

 Jones also has proved to be book smart.
 He had a 4.2 GPA at the De La Salle Institute in Chicago, a school that opened in 1889 and is roughly three blocks from where the Chicago White Sox play.
 Among its famous alums are former Chicago Mayor Richard Daley and announcers Bryant and Greg Gumbel.

-Jones’ fall in draft may be Seattle’s gain
+Jones’ fall in draft might be Seattle’s gain

 Jones is making a little bit of money these days, in the second year of a four-year rookie deal paying him up to $2.7 million.